TheCrittaC/BigBen/README.md

 channel, the bot will replace 'ing' with 'ong' and respond to that same channel.
 This is provided with the `ping.py` module.

+If a URL is posted in the channel, the bot will fetch its title and send it to the channel, unless it contains a regex in the `NoTitle` file.
+This is provided by the `pagetitle.py` file.

 If the phrase ".tweet USERNAME" is said in the channel, the bot will fetch the most recent tweet from that user.
 If a number is specified after the tweet, the